RickyJ99/RickyJ99/readme.md

 ### Professional Experience

-- Research Assistant at Catholic University, Milan
+- 🔬Research Assistant at Catholic University, Milan
   - Conducted Big Data Analysis and Time Series Analysis
   - Utilized BERT models for text analysis
   - Wrote a paper on AI text analysis for macroeconomic uncertainty

-- Student Worker at University of Verona
+- 👨‍🎓Student Worker at University of Verona
   - Managed library and assisted researchers

 - Intern at Studio Dal Cero Sas